 Head-to-Head: Self Propelled Lawn Mower

 However, as with other product comparisons, it is difficult to compare the two on a like-for-like basis.
-The Ego costs twice as much as the Ryobi.
-The Ryobi has a 7-position height adjustment and a push-button start.
+The EGO costs twice as much as the Ryobi.
+The Ryobi self-propelled lawn mower has a 7-position height adjustment and a push-button start.
 It weighs 60 pounds, although this is not too relevant because of the rear-wheel powered drive.
-However, the Ego is more powerful and includes the rapid charger.
+However, the EGO is more powerful and includes the rapid charger.
 It also has a variable cutting speed that makes it comfortable and convenient for use over rough terrain and any length or quality of the lawn.

 Overall Brand Reputation

 So, while Ryobi and EGO sell similar products, they appear to be marketed to different groups.
 EGO claim that their batteries rival the power of gas engines, and they clearly mean it with the more powerful battery options and improved performance, but that may be too much for some users.

 EGO’s power system is a 56V battery, compared to the 18V or 40V of the Ryobi—and this shows.
 In a lot of cases, EGO tools really do rival those of their gas-powered competitors, although this power really does come at a premium.

 Ryobi is the quite clear winner here, with most of their products costing around half the amount of the EGO.
 Although it is worth noting that, while the products might look similar, the considerable power advantage of the EGO devices means that they are more likely to favor the professional user.